Home > Home Organization > Home Organization Tips > The Ultimate Decluttering Guide for the New Year

 Shelves & Cabinets

-• Go through items and determine what stays and what goes.
+• Sort through items and determine what to keep, toss, or donate.

 • Use labeled bins, baskets, or plastic storage tubs to store items on shelves and in cabinets.